Should You Use a Trust for Estate Management?

 Most importantly, the process is public.
 Anyone, including a stranger, can look up your will, see what you left in it, and find out how the probate court distributed your assets.
 A trust document is private, shown only to the people named in the trust agreement, so you can keep your assets from being shown to the world.

-Con: Setting Up a Trust is More Complicated
+Con: Setting Up an Estate Trust is More Complicated

 Writing a will is a relatively quick process — you’ll have to meet with a lawyer to make sure all the language is binding, but in most cases, a will can be set up in a day or two.
 The cost of setting up a will is correspondingly low.
 Many attorneys offer will “packages,” which include their services, a meeting or two, and the relevant filing fees for a few hundred dollars.
 Our advice?
 Find an attorney who’s experienced and well-versed in tax law and do what they say.